-Aetna, Behavioral Health Providers, Blue Cross / Blue Shield, ComPsych, Preferred One, Tricare, Ucare, UnitedHealthcare, United Behavioral Health, Medica and Medicaid/Medical Assistance and South Country Health Alliance.
+Aetna, Behavioral Health Providers, Blue Cross / Blue Shield, ComPsych, Preferred One, Tricare, Ucare, UnitedHealthcare, United Behavioral Health, Medica, Medicaid/Medical Assistance and South Country Health Alliance.

 Copay and private pay fee is due at the beginning of the session.
 We are in the process of obtaining contracts or being in-network with various insurance companies.

 Out-of-network coverage may be available with your insurance company.